esraa4037/GPS-project/README.md

-# GPS-project
+# GPS project
-A simple GPS to calculate the total distance between the start point and the destination
+A simple GPS project to calculate the total distance between the start point and the destination